intel/llvm/sycl/doc/UsersManual.md

     expected that the options used here are compatible with the compiler specified via -fsycl-host-compiler=<arg>.

+    NOTE: Using -fsycl-host-compiler-options to pass any kind of phase limiting options (e.g. -c, -E, -S) may interfere with the expected output set during the host compilation.
+Doing so is considered undefined behavior.

 # Example: SYCL device code compilation

 To invoke SYCL device compiler set `-fsycl-device-only` flag.